cloudmesh/classes/docs/source/assignments.rst

       - What is Big Data?
       - Why is Big Data interesting to me?
-(Summarize and/or contrast positngs in the dicsussion list)
+(Summarize and/or contrast positions in the discussion list)
       - Why is Big Data uninteresting to me?
-(Summarize and/or contrast positngs in the dicsussion list)
+(Summarize and/or contrast positions in the discussion list)
       - What limitations does Big Data Analytics have?

 Week 2